cristoichkov/Tareas_BioinfRepro2019_CCS/ProyectoUnidad5_CCS/README.md

 - plotly 4.8.0
 - leaflet 2.0.2
 - SNPRelate 1.16.0
+- tidyr 0.8.3

 #### Directories:
 ###### bin
-Contains scripts `bin/plink_to_gds.R` and `bin/app.R` used for the analysis.
+Contains scripts `bin/plink_to_gds.R`, `bin/1-runadmixture.sh` and `bin/app.R` used for the analysis.
-- First you have to execute the `bin/plink_to_gds.R` script to generate a gds file that is used in the following script
+- First you have to execute the `bin/1-runadmixture.sh` and `bin/plink_to_gds.R` script to generate admixture and gds file that is used in the following script.
 - The `bin/app.R` script generates the shiny dashboard app.
 The first part of the script is used to generate and filter the databases used to create three interactive objects:
    * PCA plot.- the user can select the eigenvalue for the x-axis and the and y-axis, and the variable with which the points are colored.
    * Maize distribution map.- this map is associated with the PCA and the points of distribution will be colored according to the variable selected in the graph.